SilverTick/Python/_Useful Commands.md

 ax.axvline(_.median(), color='g') #assign plot to ax, then use these to highlight the mean and median as lines

-.plot(kind='bar') #for horizontal barplot, use barh plt.xticks(rotation=45) #rotates ticks to show nicely
+.plot(kind='bar') #for horizontal barplot, use barh plt.xticks(rotation=45) #rotates ticks to show nicely. if plt.xticks([0,1], ['No','Yes']), it arranges the ticks n renames it too

 plt.xlabel()

-sns.countplot(x='_', hue='_', data=df) #x is the values for x axis, hue is the  additional split for each bar. data is the dataframe. count plot gives count for categorical data
+sns.countplot(x='_', hue='_', data=df) #x is the values for x axis, hue is the  additional split for each bar. data is the dataframe. count plot gives count for categorical data. palette='RdBu' gives a red blue color.

 sns.barplot(x='_', y='_', data=df, estimator=np.median) #estimator shows the chosen method in the plot. if unspecified it uses mean.